ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ## Volatile dependencies

 ^ What is a volatile dependency?
 Any dependency that requires some specific environment setup, like database or network access.
-Dependencies that implement nondeterministic behavior are volatile, for example if they use random numbers, depend on time or implement cryptography.
+Dependencies that implement nondetermenistic behaviour are volatile, for example if they use random numbers, depend on time or implement cryptography.
 When we expect dependency to be replaced or it is simply not ready yet because it is developed in parallel - it is also volatile.

 - dependency requires environment configuration (data base, networking, file system)
-- nondeterministic behavior (dates, cryptography)
+- nondetermenistic behavior (dates, cryptography)
 - expected to be replaced
 - dependency is still in development